-As 2020 starts, ransomware is one of the top threats facing organizations.
-An organization is significantly more likely to suffer a ransomware attack than the disasters they typically plan for like earthquakes, hurricanes, fires, and floods.
+Even more than in recent years, ransomware is one of the top threats facing organizations.
+An organization is significantly more likely to suffer a ransomware attack than the natural disasters they typically plan for like earthquakes, hurricanes, fires, and floods.
 Ransomware, unlike traditional disasters, can impact any organization, any place, and at any time.
-Also, unlike conventional disasters, ransomware specifically targets the data protection process and tries to avoid detection.
+More troublingly, it specifically targets the data protection process and tries to avoid detection.

 A successful ransomware attack starts by gradually encrypting files that the organization is not using.
 Before the organization detects any encryption, 80% or more of their data is encrypted.
 Most ransomware strains will go into a fast encryption mode after running quietly for a specified time, in an attempt to encrypt the rest of the organization’s data before the attack is detected.

 A typical ransomware attack can be in progress for weeks before detection.
 The slow encryption rate means that multiple backup copies have encrypted data and that the ransomware trigger file is also on every backup copy.
 Recovery from the attack is a long and arduous process.